box/developer.box.com/guides/applications/custom-apps/jwt-setup.md

 </ImageFrame>

-## JWT keypair

-JWT authentication works through a public/private RSA keypair.
+## Public and private key pair

-Once a Custom App is created leveraging JWT authentication, a keypair can be generated via the [Developer Console][devconsole] or you can generate your own and supply Box with the public key.
+Once a Custom App is created leveraging Server Authentication with JWT, a key pair can be generated via the configuration tab within the [Developer Console][devconsole].
+Alternatively, you can generate your own and supply Box with the public key.
+Regardless of the method you select, your Box account will need to have [2FA][2fa] enabled for security purposes.

 ### Generate a keypair (Recommended)